Presidency of Bill Clinton: Other health care legislation

 Within a month of taking office, Clinton signed the Family and Medical Leave Act of 1993.
 The act, which had been vetoed twice by Bush, guaranteed workers up to 12 weeks of unpaid medical leave for certain medical and family reasons, including pregnancy.

 In August 1996, Clinton signed the Health Insurance Portability and Accountability Act.
 The bipartisan bill granted people the right to keep their insurance plan if they changed jobs, and also contained several other health care reforms.
 In October 1996, Senator Ted Kennedy introduced a bill to provide health care coverage for children of the working poor, to be financed via a 75 cents a pack cigarette tax increase.
-Working with Clinton and Republican Senator Orrin Hatch, Kennedy won passage of the Children's Health Insurance Program in 1997.
+Working with Clinton and Republican senator Orrin Hatch, Kennedy won passage of the Children's Health Insurance Program, which in turn was designed by Hillary Clinton, as a section of the Balanced Budget Act of 1997.

+Health care proposals

+On January 6, 1998, Clinton unveiled a plan to expand Medicare so that it functioned as a "buy-in" program for early retirees, displaced workers and workers who lost their employer-based health insurance coverage, who are over fifty-five years of age but under the sixty-five year age requirement for standard Medicare coverage.
+People aged 62-64 would be able to pay a fixed premium of an estimated $300 per month for Medicare insurance under this plan, while laid-off workers and workers who lost employer-based insurance would be able to purchase Medicare coverage if they are between 55-62 years of age, although they would have to pay the full premium.
+Early retirees could still purchase health insurance coverage through their former jobs until they are old enough to receive Medicare, compared to only for eighteen months under the Consolidated Omnibus Budget Reconciliation Act of 1985.

+However, this plan was met with chilly reception from congressional Republicans, who believed that it would be too expensive to administer, and that it was a part of a stepwise plan to enact his failed universal healthcare agenda without explicit congressional approval, among other questions about Medicare's long-term solvency.